Staff & Board of Directors

 Luis also brings years of project management, organizational leadership, developing race equity initiatives, and supervision from his Development Coordinator role at CustomInk and his Director of Organizing role at Legal Aid Justice Center.
 In his role as PCLT’s Director, he will use this mix of grassroots organizing and formal organizational leadership to create and preserve a permanent supply of affordable homes in the Charlottesville and develop the community’s understanding of land trusts as one crucial tool among many in placemaking for low-income communities.

-Keith Smith is a Realtor with Roy Wheeler Realty in the Charlottesville area.
-He has over 32 years of experience in General Real Estate, Land Development, Land Planning, as well and General Contracting and Business Management.
-He co-founded YES Business Management LLC and serves as a coach and mentor for agents at Roy Wheeler Realty Inc. He is currently serving on the boards of the Thomas Jefferson Planning District Commission and Corporation, the Piedmont Community Land Trust, and the Charlottesville Area Association of Realtors.
+Keith Smith is a Realtor with YES Realty in the Charlottesville area.
+He has over 30 years of experience in General Real Estate, Land Development, Land Planning, as well and General Contracting and Business Management.
+He co-founded YES Business Management LLC and serves as a coach and mentor for agents at Roy Wheeler Realty Inc. He is currently serving on the boards of the Thomas Jefferson Planning District Commission and Corporation and the Piedmont Community Land Trust.
 He currently serves on and chairs the Regional Housing Partnership.

 Carmelita Wood is a long-time resident of Charlottesville and the Fifeville neighborhood, and a well-known, trusted member of the Fifeville community.
 She dedicates most of her time to helping others and making it easier for community members to access the services they need.
 Carmelita’s strong connections in the community are also evident from her volunteer service beyond the Fifeville Neighborhood Association, as she serves (or has served on) the boards of Albemarle Housing Improvement Program, Abundant Life Ministries, Charlottesville Low Income Housing Coalition, and Piedmont Community Land Trust.